OpenBMB/MiniCPM-V/README_en.md

 ## Citation

-If you find your model/code/paper helpful, please consider cite our papers 📝 and star us ⭐️！
+If you find our model/code/paper helpful, please consider cite our papers 📝 and star us ⭐️！

 ```bib
 @article{yu2023rlhf,